cameronsenese/cloud-map-mcs-controller/README.md

 In reference to the **Service Provisioning** diagram:

-1. The administrator submits the request to the cls1 Kube API server for a `serviceexport` object to be created for ClusterIP Service `nginx-hello` in the `demo` Namespace.
+1. The administrator submits the request to the cls1 Kube API server for a `ServiceExport` object to be created for ClusterIP Service `nginx-hello` in the `demo` Namespace.
-2. The MCS-Controller in cls1, watching for `serviceexport` object creation provisions a corresponding `nginx-hello` service in the Cloud Map `demo` namespace.
+2. The MCS-Controller in cls1, watching for `ServiceExport` object creation provisions a corresponding `nginx-hello` service in the Cloud Map `demo` namespace.
 The Cloud Map service is provisioned with sufficient detail for the Service object and corresponding Endpoint Slice to be provisioned within additional clusters in the ClusterSet.
-3. The MCS-Controller in cls2 responds to the creation of the `nginx-hello` Cloud Map Service by provisioning the `serviceimport` object and corresponding Endpoint Slice objects via the Kube API Server.
+3. The MCS-Controller in cls2 responds to the creation of the `nginx-hello` Cloud Map Service by provisioning the `ServiceImport` object and corresponding `EndpointSlice` objects via the Kube API Server.
-4. The CoreDNS multicluster plugin, watching for `serviceimport` and `endpointslice` creation provisions corresponding DNS records within the `.clusterset.local` zone.
+4. The CoreDNS multicluster plugin, watching for `ServiceImport` and `EndpointSlice` creation provisions corresponding DNS records within the `.clusterset.local` zone.

+#### Service Consumption

 ![alt text](images/service-consumption-v0.01.png "Service Consumption")

 In reference to the **Service Consumption** diagram:

-1. The `client-hello` pod in cls2 needs to consume the `nginx-hello` service, which has endpoints deployed in cls1.
+1. The `client-hello` pod in Cluster 2 needs to consume the `nginx-hello` service, for which all Endpoints are deployed in Cluster 1.
 The `client-hello` pod requests the resource http://nginx-hello.demo.svc.clusterset.local:80.
-DNS based service discovery [1b] responds with the IP address of the local `nginx-hello` ClusterSetIP Service.
+DNS based service discovery [1b] responds with the IP address of the local `nginx-hello` `ServiceExport` Service `ClusterSetIP`.

-   The `client-hello` pod uses DNS based service discovery [1b] to locate the `nginx-hello` ClusterSetIP Service when requesting the resource `http://nginx-hello.demo.svc.clusterset.local:80`.
-CoreDNS responds with the local IP address assigned to the `nginx-hello` ClusterSetIP Service.

-2. Requests to the local ClusterSetIP Service at `nginx-hello.demo.svc.clusterset.local` are proxied to the Endpoints located on cls1.
+2. Requests to the local `ClusterSetIP` at `nginx-hello.demo.svc.clusterset.local` are proxied to the Endpoints located on Cluster 1.

 Note: In accordance with the mcs-api specification, a multi-cluster service will be imported by all clusters in which the service's namespace exists, meaning that each exporting cluster will also import the corresponding multi-cluster service.
-As such the `nginx-hello` service will also be accessible via ClusterSetIP Service on cls1 at `nginx-hello.demo.svc.clusterset.local`.
+As such, the `nginx-hello` service will also be accessible via `ServiceExport` Service `ClusterSetIP` on Cluster 1.
+Identical to Cluster 2, the `ServiceExport` Service is resolvable by name at `nginx-hello.demo.svc.clusterset.local`.

+### Implementation

-### Solution Baseline Implementation
+### Solution Baseline

 To prepare your environment to match the Solution Baseline deployment scenario, the following prerequisites should be addressed.